MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/troubleshooting-mobile-newux.md

 > [!TIP]
 > If you don't know the name of the custom security role, expand **Users + permissions**, select **Users** and look for the user that is reported seeing the error message.
 Note the of the user's security roles.

-## The mobile app shows error on start due to missing files in the solution
+## Error on start due to missing files in the solution

-### Prerequisites

-Administrator permissions in Dynamics 365 Field Service (Preview).

 ### Symptoms